 These Grande Prairie bar operators want to demonstrate clearly to the public that they value patron safety, responsible liquor service and being a good neighbour.
 Working hard to achieve Best Bar None accreditation is their way of showing they are industry leaders and proud of the operations they run.

-As a new feature of the BBN program, the inaugural BBN Grande Prairie People’s Choice Awards were presented to the winning venues.
-Members of the public were able to vote for their favourite accredited establishment between September 4 -17.
+The second annual BBN Grande Prairie People’s Choice Awards were presented to the winning venues.
+Members of the public were able to vote for their favourite accredited establishment between August 19 – September 2.
 The winners are: